MerginMaps/docs/src/layer/form-configuration/index.md

 ![Mergin Maps mobile app attributes form default values](./mobile-form-default-values-coordinates.jpg "Mergin Maps mobile app attributes form default values")

 ### Examples of useful default values
 There are some commonly used default values that can be useful in your field survey.
-As they are filled in automatically, they can be hidden from attributes form.
+As they are filled in automatically, they can be hidden from the attributes form.

 - It is convenient to know when a feature was created and when it was last updated.
-Use fields with **Date** or **Date&Time** data types with the `now()` function to record these information.
-You can change the formatting using [Date/Time](../form-widgets/#date-and-time) widget.
+Use fields with **Date** or **Date&Time** data types with the `now()` function to record this information.
+You can change the formatting using the [Date/Time](../form-widgets/#date-and-time) widget.
 - Similarly, the name of the <MainPlatformName /> user who created or modified the feature can be recorded using the `@mergin_username` [QGIS plugin variable](../plugin-variables/).
-These field should have the **Text (string)** data type.
+These fields should be of the **Text (string)** data type.
 - The coordinates of a point feature can be recorded as well using the `$x` and `$y` function in QGIS.
 To record the coordinate accurately, these fields should have the **Decimal number (real)** data type.
-If the coordinates are in meters, values can be rounded to, say, 2-3 decimal places.
+If the coordinates are in metres, values can be rounded to, say, 2-3 decimal places.
 When working with geographic coordinates that use degrees, you may want to round the coordinates to 8 decimal places.
 Use the *apply default value on update* option so that you have correct values when the position of the point feature changes.
 - Parameters such as **length** of a line feature or **area** of a polygon feature can be calculated from the geometry.
 These fields should have the **Decimal number (real)** or **Integer** data type.
 Use the *apply default value on update* option to update the field in case there is a change in the feature.

 | Variable name               | Sample value                  | Apply default value on update   | Description |